Loading Events

 Great Vly Sit

 Team Bobcat will again be birding Fradon Marsh from a pressure treated tower and greatly helping our cumulative JBNHS Big Sit total with all those wonderful marsh birds and maybe a surprise like another Black Tern.
 Support in 2022 allowed for the assembly and installation of over 30 Wood Duck boxes in the Vly!
 In 2023 the Bobcats worked the same magic for the Wood Ducks in Tivoli Bays.
-This year they’ll be birding for specially designed new optics for use by young naturalists on the JBNHS field trip schedule.
+This year they’ll be birding to help send young master birder Zade Pacetti to the renowned Camp Chiricahua for youth birding in Arizona.

 Hayes’ Homestead Sit